 Tip: After you perform any of the changes, replay the single failed step.
 Then replay the whole script.
 This helps verify whether the change has solved the issue you encountered.

-Note: Supported in TruClient IE and Chrome browsers only.
+Note: Supported in Chromium browser only.

 If the AUT implementation for file upload is not done in the standard way, the input element (which is dynamically created by inline script or script tag) is not supported for uploading a file.
+Instead, you can manually add a non-standard upload step to your script.

-Perform the following to manually add a non-standard upload step to your script:
+To manually add a non-standard upload step to your script:

 In the application browser window, select the object to upload.